modir/using-laminas-framework-book/version2/docs/intro.md

 can be used again with small modifications.
 This code can be separated in a library.
 This is how frameworks appeared.

-I> A framework is some kind of a library, a piece of software (also written in PHP) providing web developers with code base and consistent standardized ways of creating web applications.
+> A framework is some kind of a library, a piece of software (also written in PHP) providing web developers with code base and consistent standardized ways of creating web applications.